General Program Questions

 From which institution do Residents receive their master’s degree?
 Who teaches the courses?

 Residents earn a master’s degree in education from the University of Massachusetts Boston’s College of Education and Human Development.
 While UMass grants the degree, BTR hires its own faculty and designs courses tailored to becoming a highly effective teacher in Boston.
-BTR courses and seminars are taught by experts from schools, universities and local community agencies who have demonstrated expertise in bridging theory and practice.
-Courses are currently held at the BTR office or at one of the host schools (not on the UMass Boston Campus).
+BTR courses and seminars are taught by experts from schools, universities, and local community agencies who have demonstrated expertise in bridging theory and practice.
+Courses are currently held at the BTR office or one of the host schools (not on the UMass Boston Campus).
 However, as BTR Residents are enrolled as graduate students at UMass, they have full access to the library, computer labs, gym, the Ross Center for Disability Services, the writing and health centers, and all other university privileges and services.

 Where are graduate classes held?